gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 * **SDFormat Version**: 1.7
 * **`libsdformat` Version**: 9.0 (initial support), 9.3 (nested models)

-All sections affected by ammendments are explicitly denoted as being added or modified.
+All sections affected by amendments are explicitly denoted as being added or modified.

 These are added as amendments given that the current proposal has not yet been